 Tel: +886 2 8773 3600

 Fax: +886 2 8773 3611

 Email: arthur.shay@elitelaw.com

 URL: www.elitelaw.com

 Arthur Shay heads the TMT team of Shay & Partners.
-In addition to TMT, he specialises in Intellectual Property Rights and Mergers & Acquisitions.
-His experience with leading international companies comprises advising multinational telecoms companies on corporate and regulatory issues in Taiwan, including consortium formation and bidding on GSM/PCS, the liberalisation of international submarine cable landing stations, VoIP and 3G services, as well as a full range of clients including DTH operators, multiple cable system operators, Internet data centres, Internet portals, ASPs and ICPs.
+His experience with leading international companies comprises advising multinational telecoms companies on corporate and regulatory issues in Taiwan, including consortium formation and bidding on telecommunications licences.
+He has a full range of clients, including DTH operators, multiple cable system operators, internet data centres, internet portals, ASPs and ICPs, in addition to his role to counsel regulators and legislators on regulatory reform.

-Arthur Shay is a frequent speaker in various communications law forums on regulatory reform and market investment.
+Arthur Shay is a frequent speaker in various communications law forums and market investment.
 He has been commended that he "understands his clients' businesses well and his advice is always very helpful".
 (Chambers Asia Pacific 2013.)
-Arthur Shay was appointed the president of Globalaw for the year of 2011.
-Globalaw, the international law group, is an independent law firm network comprised of 108 law firms in more than 160 cities.
+Arthur Shay was appointed the president of Globalaw for the year of 2010/2011.
+Globalaw, the international law group, is an independent law firm network comprised of 115 law firms with over 4,500 lawyers in more than 175 cities.